Applying for a License

 In some instances of ownership change, where no remodel or changes in the establishment or operation are made, a plan review may not be necessary.
-Please contact the local inspector in the county were the physical location of the establishment exists (click here for county contact).
-Or an email may be sent to CHSLicensing@health.ok.gov.
+Please contact the local inspector in the county were the physical location of the establishment exists.
+Emails may be sent to CHSLicensing@health.ok.gov.

 Consult our Food Establishment Construction Guidance document if you're unsure of the requirements.